xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-As seen above, when rebuilding the <i>InsecureBankv2.apk</i> the APKLab first uses the <code>apktool_2.7.0.jar</code> with the provided options
+As seen above, when rebuilding the <i>InsecureBankv2.apk</i> the APKLab first uses the <code style="background-color: lightgrey; color:black;">apktool_2.7.0.jar</code> with the provided options
 </p>

-- <code>--use-aapt2</code> : AAPT2 (Android Asset Packaging Tool) is a build tool used to compile and package the applications's resources.
+- <code style="background-color: lightgrey; color:black;">--use-aapt2</code> : AAPT2 (Android Asset Packaging Tool) is a build tool used to compile and package the applications's resources.
 AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.
-- <code>--debug</code> : Sets android:debuggable to "true" in the APK's compiled manifest
+- <code style="background-color: lightgrey; color:black;">--debug</code> : Sets android:debuggable to "true" in the APK's compiled manifest
-- <code>--force-all</code> : Overwrites existing files during build, reassembling the resources.arsc file and dex file(s)
+- <code style="background-color: lightgrey; color:black;">--force-all</code> : Overwrites existing files during build, reassembling the resources.arsc file and dex file(s)

 <p align="justify">
-Then, after rebuilding the <i>InsecureBankv2.apk</i>, as also shown at the output above, the <a href="https://github.com/patrickfav/uber-apk-signer/releases/download/v1.2.1/uber-apk-signer-1.2.1.jar"><code>uber-apk-signer-1.2.1.jar</code></a>  used by the APKLab in order to resign the APK.
+Then, after rebuilding the <i>InsecureBankv2.apk</i>, as also shown at the output above, the <a href="https://github.com/patrickfav/uber-apk-signer/releases/download/v1.2.1/uber-apk-signer-1.2.1.jar"><code style="background-color: lightgrey; color:black;">uber-apk-signer-1.2.1.jar</code></a>  used by the APKLab in order to resign the APK.
 Android requires that all APKs be digitally signed with a certificate before they are installed on a device or updated.
 </p>